7/18/2024

 Emil

+didn't pay that correctly.
 Sorry if I mumbled a bit.
-It was more due to the, as Anders described it, as the book gets older, you need to work a bit more and differently on the book, and that drives pricing costs.
+This was more due to the, as Andrews described it, as the book gets older, you need to work a bit more and differently on the book and that drives pricing costs.

 speaker

 Okay, great.
-And then I have just one final question.
-Reading through the lock-up agreement and so forth, I understand, or maybe I just don't fully understand, what is As you're looking to bring more of the short end of creditors to sign up, I understand the carrot.
-What's the stick in your proposal to the short end?
+And then I have just one final question, reading through the lockup agreement and so forth.
+I understand, or maybe I just don't fully understand, what is, as you're looking to bring more of the short end of creditors to sign up, I understand the carrot.
+What's the stick in your proposal

 speaker